 A significant step in Maori representation on Hawke's Bay councils was made with Wairoa set to become the first to establish a dedicated Maori seat and Napier voting in a Maori councillor for the first time.

-Additionally, the Hastings District Council will have more Maori input with the election of of former council rural board member Bayden Barber as one of the council's eight Hastings-Havelock North Ward members.
+Additionally, the Hastings District Council will have more Maori input with the election of former council rural board member Bayden Barber as one of the council's eight Hastings-Havelock North Ward members.

-In a poll run aside the Local Elections, Wairoa electors voted 1553 to 1359 in favour of the establishment of Maori wards on the council, while in the Napier council election Apiata (Api) Tapine was elected as one of two Nelson Park Ward representatives, holding a 206-votes preliminary results buffer in ousting one-term councillor Mark Hamilton.
+In a poll run aside the local elections, Wairoa electors voted 1553 to 1359 in favour of the establishment of Maori wards on the council, while in the Napier council election Apiata (Api) Tapine was elected as one of two Nelson Park Ward representatives, holding a 206-votes preliminary results buffer in ousting one-term councillor Mark Hamilton.

-The Wairoa council, a district wide body of si, without wards despite the urban-rural split, now has the role of proposing how it will look, in time for the next election in 2019.
+The Wairoa council, a district wide body of six, without wards despite the urban-rural split, now has the role of proposing how it will look, in time for the next election in 2019.
 It is expected to remain within the number of six councillors.

-It's supported by Mayor Craig Little who urged putting it to a poll and now wants to get on with the job of making it happen and work, on a council which already has higher-than-average numbers of Maori than most.
+It's supported by mayor Craig Little who urged putting it to a poll and now wants to get on with the job of making it happen and work, on a council which already has higher-than-average numbers of Maori than most.